-GoHey gang!
-A you just a little techno-phobic?
-Do you even know what a domain name is?
-Are you getting ready to build a website and trying to avoid all the rookie mistakes?
-You found the right video.
-I am going to walk you through the most important things to consider BEFORE you build a new website or embark on a site redesign.
+Are you just a little techno-phobic?
+Does the phrase website hosting for photographers give you chills?
+If you are getting ready to build a website and trying to avoid all the rookie mistakes, you have come to the right place.
+In this article, I am going to walk you through the most important things to consider BEFORE you build a new website or embark on a site redesign.

 Before I dig in… let’s answer an important question….